nobohan/OSMLanduseAnalyzer/README.md

 TODO

 make a dissolved layer based on field "provinces" on the landuse_inter_BEprovinces
+1) make a dissolution with a PostGIS query:

+CREATE TABLE landuse_dissolve_extract AS
+  SELECT name,
+  	   ST_Multi(ST_Union(f.geometry)) as singlegeom
+  	 FROM landuse_extract As f
+  GROUP BY name

+2) Compute the area in QGIS

 #### Recompute polygon areas
 for both the dissolved and the intersect layers